MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 1. Open the SQL managed instance.
 Under **Settings**, select **Active Directory admin**.
    :::image type="Active directory admin" source="media/create-operations-manager-managed-instance/active-directory-admin.png" alt-text="Screenshot of the pane for Active Directory admin information.":::

 2. Select **Set admin**, and search for your MSI.
-This is the same MSI that you provided during the Azure Monitor SCOM Managed Instance creation flow.
+This is the same MSI that you provided during the SCOM Managed Instance (preview) creation flow.
 You'll find the admin added to the SQL managed instance.
    :::image type="Azure Active directory admin" source="media/create-operations-manager-managed-instance/azure-active-directory.png" alt-text="Screenshot of MSI information for Azure Active Directory.":::

-3. If you get an error after you add a managed identity account, read permissions aren't yet provided to your identity.
+3. If you get an error after you add a managed identity account, it indicates that read permissions aren't yet provided to your identity.
 Be sure to provide the necessary permissions before you create your instance, or your instance creation will fail.
    :::image type="SQL Active directory admin" source="media/create-operations-manager-managed-instance/sql-active-directory-admin.png" alt-text="Screenshot that shows successful Active Directory authentication.":::

 For more information about permissions, see [Directory Readers role in Azure Active Directory for Azure SQL](/azure/azure-sql/database/authentication-aad-directory-readers-role?view=azuresql&preserve-view=true).